Han-Sim/blog.hansim.dev/README.md

 # https://blog.hansim.dev

-This is my personal blog to post some useful codes snippets, programming concepts, etc.
+Personal blog to post about some useful codes snippets, programming concepts, etc.

-To see the full note of this project, visit here: https://blog.hansim.dev/markdown-blog-with-gatsbygraphql

 ## Frameworks/libraries

+- `Gatsby`
-- `GatsbyJS`
+- `GraphQL`
 - `React`
-- `GraphQL`
-- `Bootstrap/ReactStrap`
+- `Material-UI`

 ## Key Features

 This is a fully featured blog which supports these features.

 - Markdown Language
-- Recent Post
 - Tags
+- Categories
-- Comments using Social Media (DisQus Plugin)
+- Comments using Social Media w/ DisQus
 - SPA (Single Page Application)
-- user-friendly paths('Post Slug') to each post
+- User-friendly paths to each post